BetaNYC/SLAM/README.md

 # Change Log

+## SLAM v0.6e
+* Added Link to Certificate of Occupancy for each Liquor License
+* Added Instructions to the Main Info-box
+* Restyled the Info-boxes
+* Changed the basemap
+* Style adjustments for mobile devices

 ## SLAM v0.5e
 * Icon sizes now scale according to the zoom.
 * The Main Infobox now includes a color-coded legend.